Voiceover Casting Websites

 How many auditions would you get?
 I know it’s not just the amount of work you can submit for, but also the quality.
 Needless to say that range was vast.

 What was the average rate?
 Some sites had the occasional job that skewed this figure.
 Generally I think it’s fair to say that the majority of the work was internal or small corporate gigs.

 How did the rates compare to my own?
 I’ll talk about this in more depth as I go through each site but I was keen to know how the rates offered compared to my own.
 I consider myself to work to industry standard rates.
-This column in the table shows the percentage of my rate that was being offered.
+This column in the table shows the percentage of my personal rate that was being offered.
 Some companies let you submit your own rate, others had fixed budgets.